Skip to content

 MIAU!
 Vino Rosato Frizzante 2022

-In South Tyrol, Pranzegg is already attracting attention with this rosé through its name...
-When you open this Pét-Nat, you will embrace your close friend and start dancing, just like the two cats on the label.
+In South Tyrol, Pranzegg draws attention with this rosé right from the name… When you open this pét-nat, you will embrace your close friend and start to dance, just like the two cats on the label.

 The colour is an intense pink/light red, with silky cloudiness that shows its unfiltered nature.
 The foam is generous and loud.
-The first nose brings hints of hay, followed by a rich bouquet of flowers, green apples and a fresh alpine breeze that constantly swirls the aromas.
-In the mouth, it is generous and fresh, moving between the crispness of the green apple and the juicy lushness of the strawberries.
+The first nose brings hints of hay, followed by a rich bouquet of flowers, green apples and a fresh alpine breeze that constantly swirls the aromas around.
+On the palate it is generous and fresh, moving between the crispness of green apple and the juicy abundance of strawberries.

 I Vigneri di Salvo Foti